 I had to dig up the old spreadsheets for this one!
 My book sales were regularly $500 or so per month so that was a decent base.
 Between book sales, speaking, and my mini launch, I’d say I made about $5,500-$6,000 in a matter of 3 months or so which would average to more than $1k/month.

 Still, if I removed speaking, I’d say our consistent course revenue kicked in by October so that was 3 months into the business.

 How long did it take for you to make six figures per year?

 We were on track for 6-figures within 6 months of consistently promoting our course, 9 months from quitting my job.

 It was kind of surreal and honestly, I was always waiting for the carpet to be ripped out from under me.
-I regularly though “Is this real?
+I regularly thought “Is this real?
 Are we really doing this?”
-I had a little bit of imposter syndrome, but we’ve been able to maintain it.
+I had a little bit of impostor syndrome, but we’ve been able to maintain it.
 Nowadays I realize we are changing lives and that our earnings are tied to the value we are bringing to families and students around the country so I no longer feel guilty about it.